enriquezm/tgtc/blog/projects/binary-search/index.md

 ### 2. Build functional UI with Reactjs (props and state)
 ### 3. Apply Binary Search Algorithm within app.

+Alright, so what is the Binary Search Algorithm?
+Well if you haven't been clicking on the links I've provided above, essentially it is a very fast searching algorithm.
+But there is a catch, it has to be used on data that has already been

 ## Conclusion